josephum/AccountingApp/README.md

 ○ Purchase,
 ○ Stock management,
 ○ Administrative operations.
-●	A Software Development Company “CYDEO” provides such capabilities with a webbased accounting application with yearly subscriptions.
+●	A Software Development Company “JOSEPHUM INC” provides such capabilities with a webbased accounting application with yearly subscriptions.
 ●	When Company X pays for first month subscription, an ADMIN username and password is provided.
 ●	With the provided credentials ADMIN of Company X can create MANAGER and EMPLOYEE users and Company X can keep the track of accounting processes.
 ●	Company Y, Z and many others might follow the same track for their needs as well.

-Task: You are a software developer working for “CYDEO”.
+Task: You are a software developer working for “JOSEPHUM INC”.
 Design a web-based Accounting App for companies like “Company X” with capabilities defined in the following paragraphs.

 1.2 Purpose of Document
-This is a Requirements Specification document for a new web-based accounting system for Cydeo School Graduation Project.
+This is a Requirements Specification document for a new web-based accounting system.
 In the market there is a need for a new web-based accounting system.
 The accounting application will operate below main capabilities:
 ●	Create users with ROOT, ADMIN, MANAGER, and EMPLOYEE roles ●	ADMIN user will crud companies, clients, and vendors